klessydra/pulpino-klessydra/README.md

             └── vsim.tcl
 ```
 ** DESCRIPTION **

-The cmake_configure.klessydra-m.gcc.sh includes the following new variables:
+The cmake_configure.klessydra-m.gcc.sh includes the following new variables to modify the Klessydra processor's memory map, specifying each region's starting address and size.
 -    INSTRRAM_SIZE
 -    INSTRRAM_ORG
 -    GLOBALRAM_SIZE